 Many cocktail ingredients were once prized for supposed medicinal qualities.
 Gin, tonic, and lime were used as treatments for malaria and scurvy long before we started drinking the combination recreationally, and whiskey was thought to be effective as both a form of anesthesia and antibiotic.
 In what we can grudgingly call progress, modern doctors just aren't likely to prescribe an Old Fashioned or a shot of Fernet.

-Amaro is yet another item from behind the bar that started out as a way to cure what ailed us—it was once a treatment for everything from an upset stomach or colicky baby to cholera.
+Amaro is yet another item from behind the bar that started out as a way to cure what ailed us—it was once used as a treatment for everything from an upset stomach to cholera.
 Really, "amaro" (or amari, in the plural) is just a general name for a bitter, herbal liqueur.
 The Italians, who know a lot about what and when to eat and drink, traditionally serve an amaro after a meal to aid digestion.
 Looking for French amari?
 Look for the word Amer on the bottle.